suncoast-devs/handbook/lessons/full-stack-build-an-app/07-fetching-data.md

 }
 ```

-If we have done this successfully we have a dynamically generated list of
+If we have done this successfully, we have a dynamically generated list of
 restaurants on our home page.

 ## Files Updated